-Structure of the real number system, functions, and elementary geometric concepts with emphasis on informal geometry.
+Structure of the real number system, functions, statistics, probability, and elementary geometric concepts with emphasis on informal geometry.
+Additionally, use of technology as a teaching tool is introduced.
 Does not apply toward a major or minor in mathematics.
 Lecture 3 hours.
 Prerequisite: MATH 3353.